gravitational/quickstart/README.md

 sudo docker build -t mattermost-worker:2.1.0 .
 ```

-**Note:** Notice the `apiserver:5000` prefix.
-This is a private registry we've set up on our master server.

 ## Building Installable Version

 * Connect to your Ops Center

 Your OpsCenter is `companyname.gravitational.io`

+You can use user email and password used to login into ops center.

 ```
-gravity ops connect https://companyname.gravitational.io <username> <password>
+gravity ops connect https://companyname.gravitational.io <email> <password>
 ```

 * Import Application into Ops Center

 ```
 gravity app import --vendor --ops-url=https://companyname.gravitational.io mattermost